godotengine/godot-docs/about/introduction.rst

 - The :ref:`sec-tutorials` section can be read as needed, in any order.
 It contains feature-specific tutorials and documentation.
-- The :ref:`sec-devel` section is intended for advanced users and contributors to the engine development, with information on compiling the engine, developing C++ modules or editor plugins.
+- The :ref:`sec-devel` section is intended for advanced users and contributors to the engine development, with the information on compiling the engine, contributing to the editor, or developing C++ modules.
-- The :ref:`sec-community` section gives information related to contributing to engine development and the life of its community, e.g. how to report bugs, help with the documentation, etc. It also points to various community channels like IRC and Discord and contains a list of recommended third-party tutorials outside of this documentation.
+- The :ref:`sec-community` section gives the information related to contributing to the engine development and the life of its community, e.g. how to report bugs, help with the documentation, etc. It also points to various community channels like Godot Contributors Chat and Discord and contains a list of recommended third-party tutorials outside of this documentation.
 - Finally, the :ref:`sec-class-ref` is the documentation of the Godot API, which is also available directly within the engine's script editor.
 It is generated automatically from a file in the main source repository, therefore